It’s completely legal. We promise.

 36) Penny Serenade

 This George Stevens-directed film is melodrama done right.
-Julie (Irene Dunne) and Roger (Cary Grant) are a young married couple doing their best to handle whatever life has in store for them.
+Julie (Irene Dunne) and Roger (Cary Grant) star as a young married couple doing their best to handle whatever life has in store for them.
 It’s a hell of a life.
 The couple fights over money, they struggle to balance professional and personal advancement, and they struggle to have a family.
 Penny Struggle may be over 75 years old, but modern audiences will have no trouble relating to Julie and Roger’s adversity. —E.S.

 37) Road to Bali